brendanhasz/brendanhasz.github.io/_posts/2018-11-15-hmm-vs-gp-part2.md

 ## Multilevel Models

 Another problem with the Stan models so far is they only handle a single subject.
-We want our models to include mixed effects (that is, account for inter-subject variability).
+We want our models to include random effects (that is, account for inter-subject variability).
 So, we'll build multilevel versions of both the Gaussian process and hidden Markov models which can handle multiple trials from multiple subjects.
 This "multilevel" model will